PijushBhuyan/AES-Encrption-Using-Python/README.md

 The 1st round is shown below -
 ![First Round Process](https://www.tutorialspoint.com/cryptography/images/first_round_process.jpg)

-Note - _We have restricted our algorithm to a single round for the sake of simplicity._
+<p>Note - _We have restricted our algorithm to a single round for the sake of simplicity._

 ### Byte Substitution (SubBytes)